View our courses offered for the current semester below.

 Examines the history of urban centers, paying special attention to the relationship between the city and its surrounding territory, the impact of migration and immigration, the delineation of space and the transformation of the built environment, and the role of a city's inhabitants in creating social networks, political structures, and cultural institutions.
 May be repeated in separate terms to a maximum of 6 hours if topics vary.

-HIST 391 - Oral History Methods
+HIST 386 - Public History

-HIST 392 - The 1960s in the U.S.
+HIST 387 - History of Sexuality in U.S.

 HIST 398 - Internship in Public History